cenatus/situationists-walkman/README.md

 }
 ```

 ARKit requires a network connection to download localization imagery.
-The [`checkAvailability`][6] function will return `false` if a network connection is unavailable.
+The [`checkAvailability`][6] function returns `false` if a network connection is unavailable.
 If geotracking is available, the sample project runs a session.

 ``` swift
 let geoTrackingConfig = ARGeoTrackingConfiguration()